 - How can international patients schedule shoulder surgery?

 Shoulder pain can have many different causes.
 Muscle tension is common.
 But also traumata, arthrosis, calcifications or inflammations can cause pain in the highly complex shoulder joint.
 The structures affected are not only muscles: Tendons, ligaments and bones may also be affected.
 The prevalence of both acute and chronic shoulder pain has increased significantly among the general population over the last few years.

-Almost one in ten patients now suffers from shoulder pain.
+Almost every tenth patient suffers from shoulder pain today.
 This is due to the demographic development of the age groups, but increasingly also can be traced back to today’s tendency to lead a sedentary lifestyle and to hunched shoulders.

 Shoulder problems often cause excruciating pain that severely restricts mobility and persists over a long period of time.
 Pain at night can be particularly unpleasant.
 After injuries or inflammations of the shoulder joint, patients are often unable to lie on the affected shoulder for weeks.
 The pain can be both sharp and dull in nature.